Join the RHS today and support our charitable work

 Plants need to be watered correctly.
-There should be enough to wet the top 30cm (12in) of soil, where most plants’ roots should be.
+Water is only useful to plants if it reaches their deepest roots.
 Too little water just wets the soil surface and either does not reach the roots or encourages them upwards where they tend to dry out.
 Too much water will drain out of reach of the roots, or waterlog the soil causing root rot.

 With this in mind, it is important to manage the water in a garden to ensure there is an optimal amount all year round.